 September and early October provide ideal hiking and biking conditions.
-Cooler temperatures make sustained effort comfortable while trails remain accessible before snow arrives.
-The trail system reaches peak ridability during this window.
+Cooler temperatures allow for hours of comfortable riding along the extensive trail system.

-Aspens typically peak in late September through early October, though timing varies with elevation and weather patterns.
-The transformation creates spectacular scenery throughout the mountains.
+Aspens typically peak in late September through early October, though timing varies with elevation, daily temperatures, and weather patterns.
+The transformation from summer to winter creates spectacular scenery throughout the town and its mountains.

 What to look for: Morning hikes offer the most dramatic lighting on golden aspen groves.

-Local Insight: Fall represents one of our favorite seasons—the combination of comfortable temperatures, spectacular color, and minimal crowds creates conditions many residents prefer to peak summer.
-Late September is peak color; book accommodations early for that window.
+Local Insight: For many locals, fall represents our favorite season—the combination of comfortable temperatures, spectacular color, and minimal crowds creates optimal conditions.
+Late September showcases the boldest and most beautiful colors of the year; book accommodations early for that window.

 Create Your Free Park City Guide →